ALEHACKsp/physmeme/README.md

 # Physmeme

-Given map/unmap (read/write) of physical memory, one can now systematically map unsigned code into ones kernel.
+Given ANY map/unmap (read/write) of physical memory, one can now systematically map unsigned code into ones kernel.
 Many drivers expose this primitive and now can all be exploited by simply coding a few functions.

 ### What versions of windows does this mapper support?